EthanJWright/obsidian-dragon-heist/NPC RP Blocks/Factions/Vajra Safahr.md

 [[Vajra Safahr.jpg]]

-> A surprisingly young woman, with an unruly tumble of black hair above piercing green eyes.
+> A young black woman, with an unruly tumble of black hair above piercing green eyes.
 She prefers practical clothes of a blackish-purplish hue, with a long coat covered in elven-inked designs.

 ## Roleplaying